hiAndrewQuinn/rabbitholer/README.md

 You will likely get that `*** Please tell me who you are.` message the first time you try to actually run this script.

 Running `rabbitholer.sh --force` will **delete your earlier forks** and set up new ones, so use with caution.
 If you don't have any content except the example content in your `rabbitholer` repo anyway, though, that shouldn't be an issue!

+From here you've got a couple options.
+The flow is always going to be the same:

+1. Add to your `rabbitholer-content` repo,
+2. `git submodule --update` your `rabbitholer` repo, and
+3. Build and push the new changes to your `rabbitholer-pages` repo, however you wish.

+In the near future I will write a separate `rabbitholer-update.sh` script which automates these steps, too.
+Stay tuned!